Switching your account

 Current Account Switch Guarantee

-• We will arrange for payments accidentally made to your old account to be automatically redirected to your new account.
-We will also contact the sender and give them your new account details.
+Any payments accidentally sent to your old account will automatically be redirected to your new account.
+We’ll also contact the sender for you to tell them your new account details so they don't make the same error again.

 FAQs